Is A British Airways Household Account Worth It?

 With other programs, one major limitation is that you need enough points in one account to redeem for an award.
 That’s not a problem with British Airways Executive Club, thanks to this feature.

+This allows you to maximize your rewards.
 For example, in addition to the excellent British Airways Visa Signature® Card (review), there’s also the Iberia Visa Signature® Card (review) and Aer Lingus Visa Signature® Card (review).
-You’re potentially eligible for the bonuses on all three of these cards, and if you don’t create a household account you could pool all of those Avios.
+You’re potentially eligible for the bonuses on all three of these cards, and you could consolidate those rewards even if you have a household account.

 Bottom line